emmacadavra/creature-feature-react/README.md

 #### **Deployment to Heroku**

 This project is hosted on [**_Heroku_**](https://www.heroku.com/).
-Below are the steps I took to deploy this front-end part of the Creature Feature project, and assumes that the instructions on deploying the back-end have already been followed and that the back-end project is already deployed on Heroku.
+Below (in this section and in the following **'Connecting to the API'** section) are the steps I took to deploy this front-end part of the Creature Feature project.
+They are written under the assumption that the instructions on deploying the back-end have already been followed and that the back-end project is already deployed on Heroku.
 Please see the [**_'Deployment' section of the back-end README.md file for more information on this_**](https://github.com/emmacadavra/creature-feature-drf-api/blob/main/README.md#deployment):

 1. On the Heroku Dashboard, create a new app.
 The app name must be unique and should be related to the React project name.
 1. Set location as appropriate and create the project.